-The study was theoretically informed by the Resource Based Theory of Entrepreneurship.
+The study was theoretically informed by the Resource Based View Theory of Entrepreneurship.
 The theory was introduced through the writing of Penrose (1959) in which he theorized on how a firm’s resources influence its growth with a suggestion that growth is constrained when resources are inadequate.
 The underpinning assumption of this theory is put on the importance of resources and its implications for the firm’s performance thereby arguing that access to resources by business owners is an important predictor of opportunity-based entrepreneurship and new venture growth, Alvarez and Busenitz (2001).
 These resources can take the tangible form such as capital, access to capital and location (among others) or intangible form such as knowledge, skills and reputation, entrepreneurial orientation (Runyan et al., 2006).
 The argument is that when a business possesses these resources, it can be able to be better positioned for success and growth.
 Similarly, the superior performance of a firm is as a result of acquisition and exploitation of unique resources available to a business.

 In order to provide more insight on the resources, scholars like Simpeh (2011) have further divided the resources as comprising of three strands; financial capital, social capital and human capital.
 In relation to financial capital, Clausen (2006) argues that when individuals have access to financial capital, new enterprises are formed and old ones grow.
 By implication this theory suggests that entrepreneurs with financial capital are more able to acquire resources to effectively exploit entrepreneurial opportunities, and set up a firm to do so.
 The theory also argues that human resource capital on the other hand comes from knowledge gained from education, training and experience and it has the potential to sustain and grow a business.
 The presence of human capital in a business increases its ability to identify an opportunity and exploit it to the advantage of the business.
 At the same time, the firm is also able to evaluate the potential resources which provide more benefit to the firm and enable success in the business (Kozlenkova et al., 2014).
 When it comes to the social capital, Yetim (2008) has defined social capital as relating to the network of establishing family, relatives, peers, and community, which can create strong relationships to propel female entrepreneurs to survival and ultimately success.
 Through these relationships, the women have been able to access support that is needed for their businesses and use the support to start and or grow a business (Shane and Eckchardt, 200, Siamabele, 2020).